inayafir/SOR-deployment/README.md

 ### Searching (All Users)

-1. Log in with your username and password.
+1. Log in with your username and password. (admin - admin123 or user - user123)
 2. You'll see the **Search** page with a search bar at the top.
 3. Type a service name or SOR code — results appear instantly as you type.
 4. Use the **category filter** below the search bar to narrow results to a